-Neil J. DePaul is a general practice attorney providing a full range of legal services to Middlesex and Suffolk County, Massachusetts residents.
+Neil J. DePaul focues on family law and bankruptcy but can provide a full range of legal services to Middlesex and Suffolk County, Massachusetts residents.
 Located in East Cambridge, the size of his practice allows him to provide personal attention to clients and flexible fee arrangements in most cases that helps clients stay on budget.
 Neil has one goal - to provide high quality, cost-... view profile